alan-turing-institute/reginald/README.md

 This is a simple Slack bot written in Python that listens for direct messages and @mentions in any channel it is in and responds with a message and an emoji.
 The bot uses web sockets for communication.
+How the bot responds to messages is determined by the response engine that is set up - see the [models README](MODELS.md) for more details of the models available.
+The main models we use are:
+-  `llama-index-llama-cpp`: a model which uses the [`llama-index`](https://github.com/jerryjliu/llama_index) library to query a data index and then uses a quantised LLM (implemented using [`llama-python-cpp`](https://github.com/abetlen/llama-cpp-python)) to generate a response
+- `llama-index-hf`: a model which uses the [`llama-index`](https://github.com/jerryjliu/llama_index) library to query a data index and then uses a Huggingface LLM to generate a response
+- `llama-index-gpt-azure`: a model which uses the [`llama-index`](https://github.com/jerryjliu/llama_index) library to query a data index and then uses the Azure OpenAI API to query a LLM to generate a response

 ### Prerequisites